abbreviatedman/todo-backend/README.md

 Let's make an app that, at the very least:

-* Loads all the todos and displays them on the DOM.
+* Loads all the todos from the database and displays them on the DOM.
+(You might want to do this on webpage load, so the user doesn't have to do anything to get their todos.)
-* Allows the user to type in a todo and click submit to add that todo to our list (and our database!).
+* Allows the user to type in a todo and click submit to add that todo to our list (and to our db!).
 * Allows the user to click a todo to mark it completed, reflecting that in our database, and displaying it completed in some way on the DOM.

 To do this, feel free to steal _liberally_ from the code you've written before.
-We have several iterations of todo apps to steal from, including both yours and our solutions to this.
+We have several iterations of todo apps to steal from, including solutions of yours and ours.

+### Hints, Tips, Tricks, and Assorted Marginalia

+* Note that when you add a todo using POST, json-server _automagically_ adds the first integer available in the list to the `id` field.
+You don't have to do that yourself, and, what's more, you can _use_ that information when identifying which todo you're working with.
+*

 ### Stretch Goals

-Incoming, but feel free to come up with your own!
+* Allow the user to delete finished todos.
+We are using GET to get all the todos, POST to put a new one in the database, and PUT to update one.
+But we'll have to use a new one, DELETE, to make this happen.
+* Add error handling.
+Try using the `onerror` property of an `xhr`, or add an `'error'` event listener.
+What should we do if an error occurs?
+Send the request again?
+Tell the user?
+What if the error gets us out of sync between what we did to the DOM and what makes its way to the database?
+What if something goes wrong that's not technically an XHR error, like a 404?
+(That's an http error!
+See [this little reddit thread](https://www.reddit.com/r/javascript/comments/61j4ua/xmlhttprequest_error_event_handling/) and (this MDN page)[https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/status].)